QuickBooks Blog

 1. Invoice number

 Invoices aren’t necessarily due immediately when customers receive them.
-You may choose to set invoice payment terms of up to three months to give your customers the flexibility to manage their cash.
+You may choose to set invoice payment terms, like up to three months, in order to give your customers flexibility when managing their cash.

 2. Invoice Date

-The invoice date indicates the time and date the Supplier officially records the transaction and bills the client.
+The invoice date indicates the time and date when the supplier recorded the transaction and billed the client.
 The invoice date is a crucial piece of information, as it dictates the payment due date and credit duration.
-Generally, the due date is 30 days following the invoice date.
-But this can vary based on a company’s needs and the agreement with the client or buyer.
+Generally, the due date is 30 days following the invoice date, but this can vary based on a company’s needs and the agreement with the client or buyer.

 3. Business contact information